Hunters and Anglers are welcome at Browns Park NWR! See the Hunting and Fishing page for more information regarding these activities.

 The National Wildlife Refuge System, within the U.S. Fish and Wildlife Service, manages a national network of lands and waters set aside to conserve America’s fish, wildlife, and plants.

-Come see mule deer, elk, bald eagles, pinyon jays, coyotes, and many other species at Browns Park NWR this winter!
+Come see elk, mule deer, bald eagles, ducks, geese, pinyon jays, coyotes, and many other species at Browns Park NWR this winter!

 The Refuge provides important habitat for moose, elk, mule deer, and pronghorn.